Luis Falcón

-Luis Falcón Martín is a Spanish computer scientist, physician and Free Software activist.
-He is the founder of GNU Solidario, an organization focused in Education and Health.
-He is also known for his work in the areas of Social Medicine and as the author of GNU Health, a health and hospital information management system.
+Luis Falcón Martín is a Spanish computer scientist, physician and free software activist who founded GNU Solidario, an organization focused in education and health.
+Martín is known for in social medicine and as the author of GNU Health, a health and hospital information management system.

 Biography

 Luis Falcón was born in Las Palmas de Gran Canaria, Spain, in 1970.
-He graduated from California State University, Northridge in 1996 with a degree in computer science, and from Instituto Universitario de Ciencias de la Salud (IUCS) medical school in Argentina.
+He graduated from California State University, Northridge in 1996 with a degree in computer science, and from Instituto Universitario de Ciencias de la Salud medical school in Argentina.
 In 2009, he founded GNU Solidario, a non-profit organization that focuses on health and education with free software.